ChanningYoung/CSaw/CSawLog.md

 # 2020/11/2

+- Implemented unconditional jump inst JAL & JALR
     - Implemented logic to clear IF stage when wrong inst is fetched because of branching